Director of Graduate Program in History

 Ph.D., Washington State University

-As the department’s Director of the Graduate Program in History, she encourages you to contact her about any questions you may have the History graduate program.
+As the department’s Director of the Graduate Program in

 A Global History of the Balfour Declaration: Declared Nation.
 London: Routledge, 2015.